haskell/core-libraries-committee/PROPOSALS.md

 tasks, or find volunteers who'll do this for you.
 You may post a brief proposal and request feedback on feasibility before investing time and effort in the full process.

+The following is a step by step guide for common proposals:

 1. Refine your proposal.
 2. Make impact assessment.
 3. Write a migration guide.